 “We’re really excited to be bringing a slice of continental hospitality to London this autumn.
 Since launching our brand Porte Noire, we have seen some incredible reviews of the product and we’re looking forward to creating a space to match.”

-– David Farmer, Porte Noire, speaking on the extension of the brand and launch of the wine bar
+– David Farber, Porte Noire, speaking on the extension of the brand and launch of the wine bar

 To complete the project, the team used their welding, fabrication, and plating capabilities.
 And to help diversify their skills, two HMS apprentices were involved throughout the project.

 In their initial designs, Porte Noire were looking for the planters to feature one single pane of curved glass.
 Unfortunately, this design would’ve led to a major expense and a much longer timescale.
 With the launch date fast approaching, this was not an option.
 The compromise was to instead use three panes of glass, which both the client and HMS were more than happy with.

 Of course, large metal boxes aren’t particularly easy to manoeuvre.
 Particularly in busy Central London!
 The installation brought up some issues for the team.
 Most notably, there was no way to get a crane in to lift the boxes into place.
 The team solved this issue by delivering as close as they could to the venue, then using specialised lifting trollies to physically lift them into place.

 Although the company is born out of the marine industry, working on varied projects like this one provides a multitude of benefits for the business.
 It keeps everyone’s creative juices flowing, and keeps them on their toes which in turn ensures their skills stay sharp.
 Working on a variety of projects also gives apprentices more opportunities to get out into the world and see what their careers may bring them.